zephyrproject-rtos/zephyr/doc/subsystems/logging/logger.rst

 ===================

-In order to use logger in the module, a unique name of a module must be specified and module must be registered to the logger.
-Optionally, local, compile time level can be specified.
-If module consists of multiple files then registration is present only in one file.
+In order to use logger in the module, a unique name of a module must be specified and module must be registered with the logger core using :c:macro:`LOG_MODULE_REGISTER`.
+Optionally, a compile time log level for the module can be specified as well.

 .. code-block:: c